reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 ## Introduction

-Welcome to the Redux Essentials tutorial!
-This tutorial will introduce you to Redux, so that you can begin using it as quickly as possible.
+Welcome to the Redux Essentials tutorial! **This tutorial will introduce you to Redux and teach you how to use it the right way, using our latest recommended tools and best practices**.
 By the time you finish, you should be able to start building your own Redux applications using the tools and patterns you've learned here.

 In Part 1 of this tutorial, we'll cover the key concepts and terms you need to know to use Redux, and in [Part 2](./part-2-app-structure.md) we'll examine a basic React + Redux app to see how the pieces fit together.

-Starting in [Part 3](./part-3-data-flow.md), we'll use that knowledge to build a small blogging app with some real-world features, see how those pieces actually work in practice, and talk about some important patterns and guidelines for using Redux.
+Starting in [Part 3](./part-3-data-flow.md), we'll use that knowledge to build a small social media feed app with some real-world features, see how those pieces actually work in practice, and talk about some important patterns and guidelines for using Redux.

 ### How to Read This Tutorial